questdb/questdb.io/blog/2021-06-16-high-cardinality-time-series-data-performance.md

 InfluxDB struggled the most, failing to finish successfully on the largest data set.

-When we ran the same benchmark on a system using the AMD Ryzen 3970X, using 4, 6 and 16 threads to see if we could observe any changes in ingestion rates:
+We ran the same benchmarks on a separate system using the AMD Ryzen 3970X, using 4, 6 and 16 threads to see if we could observe any changes in ingestion rates:

 <Screenshot
-  alt="High-cardinality time series benchmark results showing QuestDB outperforming ClickHouse, TimescaleDB and InfluxDB when using sixteen threads workers" height={415}
+  alt="High-cardinality time series benchmark results showing QuestDB, ClickHouse, TimescaleDB and InfluxDB when using six threads" height={415}
-  src="/img/blog/2021-06-15/maximum-throughput-by-device-scale-6-threads-ryzen.png"
+  src="/img/blog/2021-06-16/maximum-throughput-by-device-scale-6-threads-ryzen.png"
   title="TSBS results using 6 threads on AMD Ryzen 3970X"
   width={650}
 />